unternet-co/web-applets/README.md

 ## Example

 Applets are like little standalone websites – you can host them on the web, or in your web app's public folder.
-Unlike regular websites, applets are then imported into a host environment (e.g. your web app or chat client) where they can be mounted in an iframe, and you can send and receive messages from them.
+Unlike regular websites, applets are imported into a host environment (e.g. your web app or chat client) where you can exchange messages with them to get them to do things.

 Applets declare, in a manifest file, all possible actions that can be taken with them.
 When they're sent an action, they respond with an updated state, and can re-render a view to the user.